Best Chimney Liner Kits Reviewed

 Next there are a few things we’ll need.
-To properly insulate the chimney liner, we will require 1/2″ insulation, aluminum foil tape, an adhesive spray, and also some wire mesh to keep the insulation sufficiently in place.
+To properly insulate the chimney liner, we will require 1/2″ insulation, aluminum foil tape, and an adhesive spray.
+You will also some wire mesh to keep the insulation sufficiently in place.
 Also required for insulation you’ll most likely need a ladder for climbing to the roof, a pair of scissors, a spare knife, and tin snippers.
 The snippers will come in handy for any cutting that may be necessary.
 Most importantly it will be essential to have a pair of work gloves.
 The edges and even certain parts of the metal from the chimney liner can be sharp and it would be very easy to accidentally be cut.

 Unroll the Chimney Liner

 To start, you’ll notice that the chimney liner will be wrapped in plastic and also coiled up.
 You should use a knife or scissors to cut open the plastic protecting the chimney liner.
 After that you will need a friend or other person to assist you in straightening the chimney liner out flat on the ground.

 Once that is finished, depending on the size of your chimney liner it could be beneficial to cut it down.
 The best way to do this is to first measure and then poke an initial hole where needed.
 Mark around the liner with a marker to measure where to cut.
 Once that is done you can use a pair of tin snippers to cut through the rest of the chimney liner to get it down to the proper size.

 Next, you’ll want to unroll the insulation so that the white side is facing up and the silver side of the insulation is facing down.
 Take your adhesive spray and spray the entire white side of the insulation.
 What this does is it basically acts as a glue and helps prevent the insulation from falling off before the tape and wire mesh are applied.